zebingwang/UFHZZAnalysisRun2/README.md

 ./install.sh

-cp UFHZZAnalysisRun2/Utilities/SubmitCrabJobs.py .

-cp UFHZZAnalysisRun2/Utilities/crabConfig_TEMPLATE.py .

-cp UFHZZAnalysisRun2/Utilities/das_client.py .

-cp UFHZZAnalysisRun2/Utilities/manageCrabTask.py .

-cp UFHZZAnalysisRun2/Utilities/hadd.py .

-cp UFHZZAnalysisRun2/Utilities/lcgDelDir.py .

-cp UFHZZAnalysisRun2/Utilities/Run2016_09Jul.txt .

-cp UFHZZAnalysisRun2/Utilities/datasets_Run2016.txt .
+cmsRun UFHZZAnalysisRun2/UFHZZ4LAna/python/Sync_80X_Moriond_cfg_1.py

-cp UFHZZAnalysisRun2/Utilities/datasets_Spring16_25ns_MiniAOD.txt .
+cp UFHZZAnalysisRun2/Utilities/crab/* .

+voms-proxy-init --valid=168:00

 source /cvmfs/cms.cern.ch/crab3/crab.sh

-edit crabConfig_TEMPLATE.py to point to your working directory

-python SubmitCrabJobs.py -t "myTask_Data_2016" -d datasets_Run2016.txt -c UFHZZAnalysisRun2/UFHZZ4LAna/python/templateData_80X_cfg.py
+python SubmitCrabJobs.py -t "myTask_Data" -d datasets_2016ReReco.txt -c UFHZZAnalysisRun2/UFHZZ4LAna/python/templateData_80X_M1703Feb_2l_cfg.py

 or similary for MC:

-python SubmitCrabJobs.py -t "myTask_MC_2016" -d datasets_Spring16_25ns_MiniAOD.txt -c UFHZZAnalysisRun2/UFHZZ4LAna/python/templateMC_80X_cfg.py
+python SubmitCrabJobs.py -t "myTask_MC" -d datasets_Summer16_25ns_MiniAOD.txt -c UFHZZAnalysisRun2/UFHZZ4LAna/python/templateMC_80X_M17_4l_cfg.py

 You can use manageCrabTask.py to check the status, resubmit, or kill your task.
+E.g. after submitting:

+nohup python -u manageCrabTask.py -t resultsAna_Data_M17_Feb19 -r -l >& managedata.log &

+This will start an infinite loop of running crab resubmit on all of your tasks, then sleep for 30min.
+You should kill the process once all of your tasks are done.
+Once all of your tasks are done, you should run the following command to purge your crab cache so that it doesn't fill up:

+python manageCrabTask.py -t resultsAna_Data_M17_Feb19 -p